Correa95/My-Learning_Notes/Machine-Learning-Notes/Deep-Neural-Network.md

 layers.Dense(1)
 ])

+A neuron is the basic unit of a neural network.
+It receives input(s), applies a weight and bias, and passes the result through an activation function to produce an output.

+Think of it like:
+output = activation(weight \* input + bias)

 ⚖️ Normalization:
 Normalization is a technique to standardize input or activations so that the neural network trains faster and more reliably.